yongbinfeng/TritonCBE/TestIdentity/README.md

-Step 1: Setup all the baseline code for this.
+Setup all the baseline code for this.
 You will need patatrack standalone, the Triton back end, and the server config file

 ```
 export BASEDIR=`pwd`